Key takeaways

 Led by the forensics team and law enforcement, your cooperation will be needed in securing evidence of the event.
 The forensic team will analyze and document detailed records to be reviewed by the insurance carrier and used as proof of the loss.

-While ultimately the root cause may never be known, the forensic report will be able to generally identify what happened and the breach’s scope.
+The forensic report will outline what happened and the scope of the breach, even if the root cause remains unclear.
 Findings may point to improvements in security that need to be made to help prevent a recurrence.

 1. Anticipate extended business interruption

-Organizations often underestimate the time it takes to recover from a cyber incident.
+Organizations may underestimate how long recovery takes after a cyber incident.
 Many expect to resume operations within hours – or at worst, a few days.
 Unfortunately, incidents can potentially cause interruptions for several weeks or even months.
 In the event of an incident, prepare to be impacted longer than expected.
 Preparing for business interruption includes:

 2. Understand the ramifications of operational downtime